 Before providing such guidance, the Offset Project Registry may request ARB to provide clarification on the topic.

-Any Offset Project Operator or Authorized Project Designee requests for clarifications or guidance must be documented and the Offset Project Registry response must be submitted on an ongoing monthly basis to ARB beginning with the date of approval as an Offset Project Registry.
+Any Offset Project Operator or Authorized Project Designee requests for clarifications or guidance must be documented and the Offset Project Registry response must be submitted on an ongoing monthly basis to ARB beginning with the date of approval as an Offset Project Registry for five years.
+After five years, the clarification and guidance requests and Offset Project Registry responses shall be submitted to CARB only upon and within 10 calendar days of CARB’s request.

 The Offset Project Registry must audit at least 10 percent of the annual full offset verifications developed for offset projects using a Compliance Offset Protocol.